UKPLab/acl2016-modality-verbclasses/README.md

 classes.
-To this end, we link the inferred classes and their English translation to independently constructed semantic classes in three different lexicons – the
+To this end, we link the inferred classes and their English translation to independently constructed semantic classes in three different lexicons â€“ the
-German wordnet GermaNet, VerbNet and FrameNet – and perform a detailed analysis and evaluation of the resulting German–English classification (available at www.ukp.tu-darmstadt.de/modality-verbclasses/).
+German wordnet GermaNet, VerbNet and FrameNet â€“ and perform a detailed analysis and evaluation of the resulting Germanâ€“English classification (available at www.ukp.tu-darmstadt.de/modality-verbclasses/).

 Contact person: Dr. Judith Eckle-Kohler, eckle-kohler@ukp.informatik.tu-darmstadt.de